tiaanduplessis/ok-runner/README.md

 <h2>Table of Contents</h2>
 <details>
   <summary>Table of Contents</summary>
   <li><a href="#install">Install</a></li>
-  <li><a href="#install">Install</a></li>
   <li><a href="#usage">Usage</a></li>
   <li><a href="#api">API</a></li>
   <li><a href="#contribute">Contribute</a></li>
   <li><a href="#license">License</a></li>
 </details>

-## Motivation

-I usually use `npm scripts` extensively as a build tool when [building libraries](https://github.com/tiaanduplessis?tab=repositories).
-Though this leads to my `package.json` becoming bloated and does not allow for proper commenting of longer commands.
-I wanted a simple build tool that allowed me to execute commands and functions(in more complex cases) with minimal effort.
-The popular solutions felt like overkill so I made my own.
-It ain't the next big thing, but it works fine.

 ## Install